Deep Spain and Northeast Malta – the Madrid part

 The black dot is Madrid and you see that, while it should be in the same time zone as the United Kingdom, the gray bar shows that the time is unexpectedly synced with Berlin.
 Although Spain was never officially allied with Germany (mainly because the country, still devastated from its recent civil war had little to offer the Third Reich), sometime in the fall of 1940, the dictator Francisco Franco ordered the country’s clocks set ahead one hour to align them with those in Germany.
 And there they have remained ever since.

 Given my lack of familiarity with the city, I opted to take a taxi to the Hotel Infanta Mercedes – one of the hotels recommended by Vaughan Town’s operators.
 Although not centrally located, the hotel had the advantage of being inexpensive and just a few blocks from both the Saturday evening tapas reception and Sunday’s departure point for our week at Gredos near El Barco de Ávila.
-Although I reached the hotel well before the normal check-in time, the genial fellow at the desk found an available room.
+I reached the hotel well before the normal check-in time but fortunately the genial fellow at the desk found an available room.

 Although I rarely do more than occasionally doze on any flight, and this one was no different, I also try not to sleep at my new destination before what would be a normal bedtime.
 So, while my body clock was at about 03:00, I was determined to stay awake for the coming 12 hours or so.
 The chap at the desk gave me a tourist map and walking directions to the nearest Metro stop at Tetuán and I set out to have a walk about the city.